My shorts have shrunk. I stand in front of the mirror, trying to fasten the denim cut-offs that fitted perfectly last

 ‘They didn’t look like that then.’

 Last year, we’d celebrated my fortieth on a former leper colony in Crete (if you’ve read Victoria Hislop’s The Island, you’ll understand).
 But the only way I could cope with becoming so old was by making sure I looked good on the day.
 It had taken quite a bit of work.
 In the months and weeks leading up to it, I’d embarked on a healthy eating and fitness regime that had required willpower of steel.
 I’d lost a stone, felt amazing and been so proud of myself.

 Seven weeks into lockdown, and I realise that most of the hard work has been undone.

 I turn to look at the shorts from behind.
-All the fat from my legs and bum has been pushed down and is now bulging out below the shorts in two rolls.
+All the fat from the top of my legs and bum has been pushed down and is now bulging out below the shorts in two rolls.

 ‘Do you think it’s because I’ve been doing some strength training?’
 I ask, thinking about the workout with Joe Wicks last week.

 Chris laughs.
 ‘No. I think it’s because you’ve been doing reps to the fridge.’

 I don’t say anything.
 I look at my barely there shorts and bigger body.
 Life during lockdown has involved less exercise and more eating.
 But I am not alone in the fridge reps; my fridge reps are his fridge reps.

 ‘Do you feel fat?’
 I ask.

-‘I feel a bit chubby.’
+‘I feel chubby.’
 He pats his stomach.
 ‘We’ll have to cut out the chocolate.’

 ‘That’s a bit drastic.’
 I think about our chocolate stash.

 While everyone was out bulk buying loo rolls, I’d cleared the local area of Dairy Milk, Minstrels and Maltesers.
 They’d been hard to get hold of.
 I’d had to raid the local corner shop.

 ‘People have gone mad,’ I’d told the shop owner, grabbing bag after bag.
 ‘Absolutely crackers.’

-‘Is that everything?’
-She’d asked.
-‘I have some of those big bars of Galaxy you like.’
+‘Is that everything?’ she’d asked.
+‘I have some of those enormous bars of Galaxy you like.’

 ‘I’ll take them all,’ I’d said.